 - Employee Assistance Program and return to work specialists

-- Hospital and health service library
+- Specialised medical hospital and health service library

-- Clinical skills and simulation centre
+- Access to clinical skills and simulation centre

 - Telehealth to rural and remote facilities